testcontainers/testcontainers-site/content/cloud/docs.md

 #### What features are restricted in a free trial plan?

-To make it easy to burst your tests to the cloud, we are offering free for solo developers Testcontainers Cloud usage with the following restrictions:

 - You can use Testcontainers Cloud on the desktop with a one-time limit of 50 minutes of cloud runtime.
 - You can use Testcontainers Cloud on the desktop, but [Turbo mode](#parallelize-your-tests-with-turbo-mode) is disabled, which means that all tests execute on a single worker.